Scott Hicks (director): Films

 Hicks started his film career in an industry stimulated by renewed government support for the arts, after a period of inactivity.
 South Australia was at the forefront of this Australian film revival, with established directors such as Peter Weir and Bruce Beresford coming to Adelaide to shoot their films.

 Hicks started out working as a crew member on various feature films, before making several short films and documentaries on his own.
 In 1975 he co-directed and produced the hour-long fiction film Down the Wind.

+In 1982, Hicks made a documentary film about the 11th Adelaide Festival of the Arts under artistic director Jim Sharman, titled The Hall of Mirrors: A Festival.

 In 1986, Hicks wrote and directed the telemovie Call Me Mr. Brown, which was based on the Qantas bomb hoax of 1971.
 In 1988 he made a children's film called Sebastian and the Sparrow.
 In 1989 he made a TV documentary series for the Discovery Channel, The Great Wall of Iron, which was filmed in China with the People's Liberation Army.
 It became the highest-rating programme on that channel in the US.

 In 1993 he made another popular and acclaimed documentary series, Submarines: Sharks of Steel.

 He is best known as the director of Shine (1996), the biopic of pianist David Helfgott that won an Oscar for Geoffrey Rush for Best Actor, and garnered several other nominations at the Academy Awards as well as the AFI Awards.
 The film was made in Adelaide, at the insistence of the then chair of the South Australian Film Corporation, former premier David Tonkin.

 Hicks' first Hollywood studio film was Snow Falling on Cedars (1999), based on David Guterson's novel of the same title.
 This was followed in 2001 by his second Hollywood film, the adaptation of Stephen King's novel Hearts in Atlantis.